Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/36-TextualEditor.md

 ![Quick outline view](images/textual_quick_outline.png "Quick outline view")

 The input field at the top allows for easy filtering.
-This allows you to rapidly search text in the displayed name or the contained String attributes of your table elements elements.
+This allows you to rapidly search text in the displayed name or the contained string attributes of your model elements.

 The star, `*`, is a joker character, allowing you to search with more complicated patterns.
 Regarding this, an element is found if there is a word in its name or one of its attributes that match with the text in the filter, so if you want to search within words too, add `*` at the start of your pattern.
 Also, you can navigate along the matching elements with `↑` and `↓`, and go to the selected element in your editor with `Enter` or by double-clicking on it.